 Please review the instructions for completing the AAPI Online at http://www.appic.org/match/5_3_match_application.html#PORTALS

 Internship candidates can apply to only one track and must specify their selection in their letter of intent.

-Applications are due by 7 p.m. on Thursday, November 1, 2012 after which the portal will be closed for submission.
+Applications are due by 11:59 p.m.
+Central Standard Time on Friday, October 31st, 2014 after which the portal will be closed for submission.

 In order to apply, internship candidates should submit the following, through the APPIC online application portal:

 Letter of intent, including statement of career goals and interests in our program